bekk/bekk-christmas/post/elm/the-builder-pattern.md

 authors:
   - Aksel Wester
 ---
 Let's start with a common use case for the builder pattern in Elm: view elements.
 These are reusable elements that can be used in view code in different places in an app.
 The most common examples are buttons, input fields, and links.
-What these elements have in common is that they should be reusable, but that they aren't always identical.
+What these elements have in common is that they should be reusable, but that they not necessarily identical everywhere they are used.
 A botton could be solid or just have an outline, and have different colors depending on where you use it.
 Text input fields could differ in size, have error messages, or be disabled.

 If we were to write separate functions for each of these variants of view elements, we would end up with many, many similiar, but slightly different, functions, to account for all the combinations of characteristics.